 A roadmap provides an idea about where a product is heading and how it will reach there.
 It is a series of steps that have to be taken by a product team to achieve a compelling product that is useful for the customer.

-A roadmap that lists out the features that a product must have and are essential to fulfill a product’s purpose is called a Product Roadmap.
-It is more focused on the product’s features and does not cover any business objectives of the company.
+A roadmap that lists the features a product must have and are essential to fulfill a product’s purpose is called a Product Roadmap.
+It is more focused on the product’s features and does not cover the company’s business objectives.
 It keeps the product team on target and focused on reaching the goal of developing the product.
-It focuses on quantity rather than quality.
+Likewise, it focuses on quantity rather than quality.

 Product Roadmap or Feature-less Roadmap – What is Better?

-Although the product roadmap keeps the entire production team focused on the target while defining the features that a product should have and timelines to develop those features, the feature-less roadmaps are more valuable and helpful in achieving the goals of a product.
+Although the product roadmap keeps the entire production team focused on the target while defining the features that a product should have and timelines to develop those features, they are more valuable and helpful in achieving the goals of a product.
 A feature-less roadmap serves to ensure that a product is solving the right problem in the right way.